amalija-ramljak/rg-labs/README.md

 ### Project

-Visualise tree traversal with BFS and DFS, including a value search
+Trees - visualise tree traversal with BFS and DFS, including a value search Graphs - Find and draw shortest path in graph between two nodes